tswayne/react-helper/README.md

    res.render('view-to-render', {component})
    ```

+<a id="example"></a>
+## Example
+Check out an example app generated with the react-helper cli using the library - https://github.com/tswayne/react-helper-example

 ## In progress features:

 _I am creating this for use in my own project, so this will be progressing quickly_